0prrr/Malwear-Sweet/README.md

 * RopCfgFree

     This is the ultimate go if ever have to use a ROP gadget.
 A gadget in `bcyrpt.dll` can be used to bypass CFG and get code execution theoretically on any process that has `bcrypt.dll` loaded.
 Tested on windows 1809, explorer.exe.
+Note that once `SetProcessValidCallTargets` is successful, and the process remains alive, CFG on that specifc address is always disabled.
 Have fun!

 # Credit